aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-animations/update-an-interactive-sequence/_index.md

 ## **Introduction**

-The interactive sequence represents animations that are triggered by click a specified shape.
+The interactive animation sequence represents animations that are triggered by click a specified shape.
 The following method allows you to update the interactive sequence in a PowerPoint presentation.

 ## **CreateAnimationInteractiveSequence**